MiM Global Economic Transformation & Technology

 A select range of country and sector-specific scholarships are also available:

-- EDHEC Women in Finance and Data Science Scholarship ‒ a 35% reduction in tuition fees
+- EDHEC Women in Finance and Data Science Scholarship ‒ up to 50% reduction in tuition fees

-- EDHEC Women in Business Scholarship ‒ up to a 35% reduction in tuition fees
+- EDHEC Women in Business Scholarship ‒ up to 50% reduction in tuition fees

 - EDHEC Cultural Diversity Scholarship ‒ up to a 40% reduction on tuition fees